 - Capacity to test

 - MU Health Care’s capacity to treat intensive cases and PPE availability

 - MU community’s compliance with protocols

 This comprehensive, multifactorial approach enables Incident Command to recommend strategic actions and keeps the university’s response proactive.

-On May 13, 2020, UM System President and MU Chancellor Mun Y. Choi announced seven work groups guided by our medical experts and key university leaders from MU’s schools and colleges, MU Health Care, Mizzou Athletics, Operations and the UM System.
-In total, 135 individuals are strategizing and planning our return to campus (11 administrators, 34 faculty members and 91 staff members).
-The groups are: Academics; Research; Student Affairs; Testing, Contact Tracing and Quarantining; Facilities; Athletics; and Communications.
+In May 2020, UM System President and MU Chancellor Mun Y. Choi announced seven work groups guided by our medical experts and key university leaders from MU’s schools and colleges, MU Health Care, Mizzou Athletics, Operations and the UM System.

 Work groups chart (click on the graphic to enlarge)